This is the manifesto of enlightened individualism.

 Jocko Willink: Look, when I served in the military, I served alongside every race, every color, every creed, with men and women from the most diverse imaginable socio-economic background from all over the country, and we in the military set those differences aside…

-It’s a fake call to enlightenment.
+And most important, that “soar higher” message is a fake call to enlightenment.

 It’s about enticing you outside certain groups, only to join another individual-repressive, individual-castrating group.